karstenspang/mockjdbc/README.md

 Since the compiler can not know which methods will be called in which order, there is no way to verify that the wraps will have the right type.
-If you get it wrong, you will get a `ClassCastException` for the `WrapperStep` if it does not match what the method returns.
+If you get it wrong, you will get a `ClassCastException` in the `WrapperStep` when it calls a wrapper (i.e. wrap constructor) whose argument type does not match what the method returns.
 In particular, it is not possible to wrap the result of a `void` method.
 In this case, `InvalidArgumentException` is thrown.